Installing a hoist in a paint booth might seem like the perfect solution for lifting heavy parts.

 But the right solution will always involve two fundamental steps: first, the classification of the hazardous area, followed by the development of a suitable solution by your lifting specialist.

 It is entirely possible to improve your lifting operations in a paint room while keeping costs under control.
-The key is to surround yourself with specialists in their field.
-We encourage you to consult experts in paint room solutions.
-For example, Smak Handling offers overhead conveyors for handling parts in these specific environments.
+The key is to work with specialists in their field.
+We recommend consulting experts in paint room solutions, such as Smak Handling Solutions, which provides overhead conveyors for painting lines or Duroair, which offers retractable chambers for painting and coating.

 Premium Industrial Group can also help you find the best solution.
 Don’t hesitate to contact us by filling in the form at the bottom of this page to be directed to the right expert and the right equipment for your needs.
 If, after studying all the options, you opt for an explosion-proof hoist, we’ll be delighted to help you choose the right equipment for your hazardous area classification.